albar965/littlenavmap-manual/en/APPENDIX.md

 * Some airport add-ons do not modify the stock airports but only add new scenery and buildings.
 These add-ons will not be recognized as such and are therefore not highlighted on the map \(italic and underlined text\).
 * Add-on developers have to use all kind of workarounds to avoid FSX limitations which means the display and information given for add-on airports is not always correct.
 Typical examples are: Airports without runways, airports with runway dimensions 0 by 0 ft or 0 ft runway width, taxiways with 0 ft width, seemingly closed taxiways, duplicate airports and more.
 * Navdata updates like [FSX/P3D Navaids update](http://www.aero.sors.fr/navaids3.html) or [fsAerodata ](https://www.fsaerodata.com/) can cause problems like duplicate waypoints or duplicate airways in the tooltips or information windows.
 * Route description parsing can skip waypoints even for previously calculated flight plans.
-This problem appears more often when using navdata updates.
 * Some KML/KMZ files do not show up on the map.
 Adding a centerpoint pushpin to the KML/KMZ file can fix this.
 * World coverage for elevation and _OpenStreetMap_ hill shading data is limited and currently ends at 60 degree north.
 Use the _OpenTopoMap_, _OpenMapSurfer_ or _Stamen Terrain_ map themes which have world wide coverage for hill shading.
 * There are errors in the elevation source data \(like in northern Italy, Po Valley\) which will show up in the flight plan elevation profile.